marcdotson/category-captainship/Writing/06_bscm-hierarchy-Cereal.md

-Synthetic Control Model Testing with Cereal (ND)
+Synthetic Control Model Testing with Cereal
 ================
 Morgan Bale
 5/13/2022

 The purpose of this file is to test how our hierarchical model works with real data.
 The data was cleaned using the cereal cleaning file.
-We use ND to test the model, since we are most sure which retailer was treated in ND.
+We use MN to test the model, since we are mostly sure which retailer was treated in MN.
 The data comes from our Google Drive folder “cleaned data sets” and the model description can be found in `05_bscm-hierarchy-testing.Rmd`.